Seven suspected opioid doses, two fatal, hit St. Paul over weekend

 Minnesota's Good Samaritan Law says a person helping someone who is experiencing a suspected overdose may not be charged or prosecuted for possessing, sharing or using illegal drugs.

-Anyone who needs help with an addiction issue can visit Ramsey County Mental and Chemical Health Services at: https://bit.ly/3CwUlbv.
+Any person who needs help with an addiction issue can visit Ramsey County Mental and Chemical Health Services at: bit.ly/3CwUlbv.

 Erin Adler • 612-673-1781